Transmission Cost Adjustor

 The TCA is a charge or credit that reflects a portion of transmission costs associated with serving retail electric customers.

-TEP’s modern energy grid spans 1,155 square miles and includes more than 2,000 miles of transmission lines.
-Since 2018, TEP invested more than $148 million in improvements to its transmission system.
+TEP’s modern energy grid spans 1,155 square miles and includes more than 2,000 miles of transmission lines, which requires ongoing investment.

 Why does TEP need a TCA?